unicef/rhizome/docs/old-docs/backend.rst

       ''<province><district><sub-district><settlement>''
   - Bo created existing sub-districts with this convention so i was able to map a large part of the ODK data using this convention.

-*AFGHANISTAN*
-  - I am not sure we need to ask Bo

-*PAKISTAN*
-  - I am not sure we need to ask Bo

 Needs Documentation
 -------------------
 - Shape File ingestion